MicrosoftDocs/entra-docs/docs/external-id/customers/sample-single-page-app-angular-sign-in.md

 ---
 title: Sign in users in a sample Angular single-page application.
-description: Learn how to configure a sample Angular Single Page Application (SPA) using Microsoft Entra External ID
+description: Learn how to configure a sample Angular Single Page Application (SPA) using Microsoft Entra External ID.

 author: garrodonnell
 manager: celestedg